Monogamy (film)

 Monogamy is a 2010 film directed and co-written by Dana Adam Shapiro.
 It is about the strained relationship of an engaged Brooklyn couple, Theo (Chris Messina) and Nat (Rashida Jones).

-Synopsis
+Monogamy premiered April 24, 2010 at the Tribeca Film Festival and was given a limited theatrical release on March 11, 2011.

+Premise

 Theo is bored with his job as a wedding photographer—the generic backgrounds, the artificial posing, the stilted newlyweds—so he develops an unconventional side business, called "Gumshoot," a service where clients hire him to stalk them with his camera.
-Becoming infatuated with one of his clients, a mystery woman who goes by the name Subgirl (Meital Dohan), Theo develops a voyeuristic obsession that forces him to confront uncomfortable truths about himself and his impending marriage with Nat.
+Becoming infatuated with one of his clients, a mystery woman who goes by the name Subgirl, Theo develops a voyeuristic obsession that forces him to confront uncomfortable truths about himself and his impending marriage with Nat.

-Production notes

-Monogamy premiered April 24, 2010 at the Tribeca Film Festival.